Ray-Bar Lead Lined View Windows

 |24" x 48"||36" x 42 "||42" x 48"||48" x 72 "|

 |12" x 16"||20" x 20"||30" x 30"||36" x 48 "||42" x 60 "||48" x 84 "|

 |12" x 24"||24" x 24"||30" x 36"||36" x 60 "||42" x 72 "||48" x 96 "|

 |12" x 36"||24" x 30"||30" x 42 "||36" x 72 "||42" x 84 "|

 Stock sizes are typically available "Ready To Ship" in only 2 to 3 days, with X-Ray Glass modularly factory installed and crated/boxed.

-Custom sizes available in approximately 10 working days from date of order.
+Custom sizes available in approximately 10 to 15 working days from date of order.

 Higher lead equivalencies also available upon request.

 Customer must order frame to match same shielding value in wall/partition that window occurs in.